AI-ready Documentation

 How often should you re-run this audit?

 Audit cadence depends on release velocity.
 A team shipping monthly can audit quarterly.
 A team shipping weekly needs a continuous audit loop, not a point-in-time exercise.
-The math is straightforward: if the top 20 articles decay at the rate of weekly releases, a quarterly audit means 12 weeks of decay accumulates before anyone looks at it.
+If the top 20 articles decay at the rate of weekly releases, a quarterly audit means 12 weeks of decay accumulates before anyone looks.
 That is enough decay to push AI readiness from 8 to 5.

 1. Quarterly full audit for teams shipping monthly or slower.
 Run all five steps every 90 days.
 Keep a running list of articles flagged between audits when support agents or customers report issues.

 3. Continuous audit for teams shipping daily or multiple times per day.
 The quarterly model does not work at this velocity.
 These teams need automated change detection that flags affected articles as soon as the code changes.
-This is structurally what HappyAgent provides: GitHub-sync that detects UI changes and auto-flags the help articles that reference them.
+This is structurally what HappyAgent provides: GitHub Sync that detects UI changes and automatically flags the help articles that reference them.
+How that mechanism works is explained in GitHub Sync for documentation.

 FAQs